nippur72/apple1-videocard-lib/README.md

 ## Repo structure

 ```
+demos/
-demo/     a demo program that makes use of the library
+   demo/     demo program that makes use of the library
+   picshow/  demo program that shows a picture in bitmap mode
+   tetris/   a game
 docs/     TMS9918 and Apple-1 manuals
 kickc/    target configuration files for KickC
 lib/      the library files to include in your project
-picshow/  a demo program showing a picture in bitmap mode
-tetris/   a demo game
 tools/    some build tools
 ```